duze/ol-style/README.md

 - disable only default rules
 - enable only non-default rules
-- discuess any rule tweaks with others
+- discuss any rule tweaks with others
 - comment enabling/disabling or tweaking of any rule if it makes sense
-- seperate rules according to their modules (e.g. layout's rules belong to `config/layout.yml`)
+- separate rules according to their modules (e.g. layout's rules belong to `config/layout.yml`)

 ## Links